WMKX

 WMKX is a classic/modern rock music formatted radio station for northwestern Pennsylvania, broadcasting at 105.5 FM.
-The station, owned and operated by Strattan Broadcasting, is licensed to Brookville, Pennsylvania, the seat of government for Jefferson County.
+The station, owned and operated by Seven Mountains Media, is licensed to Brookville, Pennsylvania, the seat of government for Jefferson County.

 WJNG, licensed to Johnsonburg, is a full co-owned simulcast outlet of WMKX.

 History

 A "Magic" Beginning

 First issued a construction permit on June 6, 1980; WMKX first went on the air at the frequency of 95.9 in 1981, and became the second FM station in Jefferson County, as WPXZ, 15 miles southeast in Punxsutawney had been the first eight years before.

 WMKX was founded by Stephen S. Strattan and Joseph Donald Powers, adopting the moniker "Magic 96".
 It went on the air with a mostly automated format of adult contemporary music, which it would maintain until the late 1990s.
 Studios and offices were first located at 205 Main Street in downtown Brookville.

 In 1984, Jim Farley took over company president duties from Stephen Strattan.